 Zambia’s land framework encompasses both customary and state tenure arrangements; the former is primarily administered by traditional authorities, whereas the latter is administered by the government.
 The Lands Act [4] triggered a major shift in the land governance regime, as it enabled the conversion of customary land to state tenure.
 A conversion requires the Chief’s consent, who should also consult with community members and obtain approvals from the Commissioner of Lands and other relevant local authorities.
-The interviews highlighted the common challenge of land being converted without adequate consultation.
-Citizens who have historically lived on the land may have no documentation, causing land rights issues.
+The expert interviews highlighted the common challenge of land being converted without adequate consultation.
+Individuals who have historically lived on the land may have no documentation, causing land rights issues.
 In Serenje, poor recordkeeping and a lack of demarcation of lands was also reported.
 As such, participants described land being sold without community consent, and cases where the same piece of land was sold multiple times to different investors.
 These issues cause tenure insecurity and community conflicts.

 The findings revealed concerns that increased external interest in land for mining has resulted in significant areas of land being converted from customary to state tenure.
-Nonetheless, it is unclear how much land has already been converted, although estimates suggest that anywhere between 65-90% of Zambia is under customary arrangement.
+Nonetheless, it is unclear how much land has already been converted, although estimates suggest that anywhere between 65–90% of Zambia is under customary arrangements.
 Weak record-keeping compounds the problem, although a pilot land audit is underway, supported by the European Union￼.
 The rapid increase in conversions has raised alarm because they are widely considered irreversible.
 For example, if an investor buys the land but fails to use it for the intended purposes, there appears to be no mechanism to revert the land to its original customary tenure.
 Similarly, uncertainty surrounds what happens when a leasehold granted on state land expires (99 years is standard).
 In practice, customary rights are typically viewed as extinguished once a lease is granted.
 Nonetheless, these ambiguities have prompted calls for the Lands Act to be updated to provide clarity and strengthen safeguards.

 No standardised procedure for land transactions

 “...it presents challenges in a way, because we have so many chiefs.
-And there's no standardisation when it comes to customary tenure” (expert interview)
+And there's no standardisation when it comes to customary tenure.” (expert interview)

 Zambia lacks an effective legal framework for the sale and purchase of land, particularly customary land.
 Key documents, such as the Land Administrative Circular No. 1 of 1985 and the Lands Act [4, 6] are fragmented and increasingly outdated.
-The Lands Act is heavily skewed towards state lands, yet the land in high demand for mining purposes was considered to mainly be on customary land - this classification of land is dominant in Zambia.
+The Lands Act is heavily skewed towards state lands, yet the land in high demand for mining purposes was considered to mainly be on customary land – this classification of land is dominant in Zambia.
 Even the National Lands Policy [6] highlights that laws are outdated and contain gaps regarding the alienation of land.

 Customary land governance is largely informal, and open to the discretion of Chiefs who “wield significant power” (expert interview).
-These traditional leaders often manage customary transactions with investors, without guidelines, transparency or understanding of land value.
+These traditional leaders often manage customary transactions with investors, without guidelines, transparency, or understanding of land value.
 As such, the findings point to large inconsistencies across the country as to how customary land transactions take place.
 Whilst investors must obtain consent from the traditional leader, often communities are not meaningfully consulted, which creates tenure insecurity for rural populations, but also heightens investment risk for investors as conflicts frequently arise.
 The procedures for land transactions were deemed to be unclear, slow, and cumbersome.
-Investor guidance is also limited: the Zambia Development Agency (ZDA) is tasked with supporting investors to acquire land, but it is unclear in what form this support is provided, although an Investor's Guide is available on its website, which outlines some general information on land-based investments [7].
+Investor guidance is also limited; the Zambia Development Agency (ZDA) is tasked with supporting investors to acquire land, but it is unclear in what form this support is provided, although an Investor's Guide is available on its website, which outlines some general information on land-based investments [7].

 Limited harmonisation and coordination between key actors